LifeTox: Unveiling Implicit Toxicity in Life Advice: LifeTox Construction Details

 \subsection{Dataset Crawling}

 In LPT and ULPT, all posts seeking advice have a prefix in their titles, either `LPT Request:' or `ULPT Request:.'
 By combining the title and body of the post, it forms an open-ended question, with the attached comments serving as answers, thereby creating QA pairs.
 Additionally, if comments violate the specific community rules regarding safe or unsafe manners, they are removed by moderators using a particular watermark.
 Such answers were excluded from our dataset.
 Furthermore, if a post or comment is edited, it is appended with an 'Edit:' marker.
 Any text that appears after this marker has also been removed for clean classification.
+For the purpose of designing a test set with meaningful quality, we randomly sampled comments from the top 4 upvoted pieces of advice in the most popular posts, resulting in a total of 3000 instances: 1500 from LPT and 1500 from ULPT.